VIDEO: Motorists Report Tractor-Trailer Weaving Before Driver Is Killed In Fiery Route 80 Crash

-UPDATE: A tractor-trailer driver apparently suffered a medical emergency before he died in a fiery crash on Route 80, authorities confirmed.

-Motorists had just reported the rig being driven erratically on the westbound highway when the crash occurred on the westbound highway close to the site of the old Marcal plant in Elmwood Park shortly before 8:30 p.m.
-Saturday New Jersey State Police Sgt.
+Motorists had just reported the rig weaving back and forth in front of them when it barreled off the westbound highway close to the site of the old Marcal plant in Elmwood Park shortly before 8:30 p.m.
+Saturday, New Jersey State Police Sgt.
 Alejandro Goez said.

-The tractor-trailer first drifted onto the right shoulder, then struck the guardrail and continued over the curbed median at the Exit 61 on-ramp before plowing through another guardrail and off the bridge, Goez said early Sunday.
+First it drifted onto the right shoulder, then it struck the guardrail and continued over the curbed median at the Exit 61 on-ramp before plowing through another guardrail and plummeting off the pverpass, Goez said early Sunday.

-It landed on Market Street below, bursting into flames that instantly engulfed the cab and sending embers flying, according to witnesses.
+The rig landed on Market Street below, bursting into flames that instantly engulfed the cab and sent embers flying, according to witnesses.

 Video submitted to Daily Voice captured the scene below the highway.

-Note: UPDATE: A tractor-trailer driver apparently suffered a medical emergency before he died in a fiery crash off Route 80, authorities confirmed.